Wolters Kluwer: Operations

+The company is active in over 180 countries.
+59% of the company's total revenues came from Expert Solutions in 2024.

 Sustainability

 Wolters Kluwer is listed on the Dow Jones Sustainability Index.
 The company received the Bronze Class Sustainability Award 2014 from RobecoSAM.
-Wolters Kluwer is recognized as one of the “Global 100 Most Sustainable Corporations in the World” by Corporate Knights.
+Wolters Kluwer is recognized as one of the "Global 100 Most Sustainable Corporations in the World" by Corporate Knights.

+Lawsuits

+In September 2024, Lucina Uddin, a neuroscience professor at UCLA, sued Wolters Kluwer along with five other academic journal publishers in a proposed class-action lawsuit, alleging that the publishers violated antitrust law by agreeing not to compete against each other for manuscripts and by denying scholars payment for peer review services.